 - A child from the ages of 2 years to under 6 years.

-- Children that are 3 years of age upon enrollment must be FULLY TOILET TRAINED (must be able to dress/undress self, independently show the initiative to use the bathroom on their own, and be able to fully wipe and clean themselves without assistance) They should also be both academically and socially ready for the 3-4 year old program.
-If we find that the child is not academically and socially ready, they will remain in our “Toddler” program until the staff deems otherwise.
+- Children that are 3 years of age upon enrollment must be FULLY TOILET TRAINED (must be able to dress/undress self, independently show the initiative to use the bathroom on their own, and be able to fully wipe and clean themselves without assistance) They should also be developmentally, academically, and socially ready for the 3-4 year old program.
+If we find that the child does not meet that criteria,, they will remain in our “Toddler” program until the staff deems otherwise.

 Due to the recent State of Hawaii law requiring a child to turn 5 years of age by July 31st in order to enter Kindergarten, Small World Preschool has enacted age cut-off dates within our establishment.